ocpdude/ocp-argocd/README.md

 ## OpenShift GitOps (ArgoCD)

+# THIS IS BEING MODIFIED TO SUPPORT OKD 4.9

 Since I am sharing my configution publicly, I will be using sealed-secrets to encrypt certificates and passwords.
 In your lab environent you can just use your certs/passwords as normal - or I'd encourage you to experiment with sealed-secrets which is open-source/community supported.

 ---